Important considerations when purchasing stock yards

 We encourage you to consider the following when evaluating yards from different suppliers.

-Is the quoted capacity based on some mythological total holding capacity or a realistic working capacity?
+• Is quoted capacity based on some mythological total holding capacity or a realistic working capacity?

 Many quoted figures are unrealistic.
 Overcrowding is the biggest cause of accidents.

-Some suppliers use between a 1.4m panel and a 1.8m panel.
-Four of others is the same length as three of ours.
+Some suppliers use between a 1.4M panel and a 1.8M panel.
+4 of others same length as 3 of ours.

 Gates need to fold back 180 degrees and lay flush against a panel.